-Northern Lights Iceland (Aurora Borealis) A Complete Guide 2023
+Northern Lights (Aurora Borealis) Guide

-The first time I went on a Northern Lights, aka Aurora Borealis, hunt we found nothing, in fact, it took me three visits to Iceland before we spotted them.
+/The first time I went on a Northern Lights, aka Aurora Borealis, hunt we found nothing, in fact, it took me three visits to Iceland before we spotted them.
 One night, at home in the apartment, Ingimar had popped into the bedroom and was pulling down the blind.
 He hadn't turned on the light so spotted the Aurora and called me from the bedroom.
 He covered my eyes and took me out onto the balcony.
 Stretching across the entire sky was a bright green line in the sky, between the stars and shining so magically.
 It's hard to describe what they're like to see.
 They don't seem real, almost like something from a Disney movie but when you see them really dancing and changing colour then that's when the real magic comes!!

 watch the vlog